Protect our water supply by reporting waste.

-You may water a new landscape or reseeded landscape daily for up to 30 days after the initial planting.
+You may water a new landscape or reseeded landscape daily for up to 14 days after the initial planting.
 This exemption is allowed once per calendar year.
-Call 702-822-8571 before the planting takes place so we can make note of this on your water account.
+The customer must contact the Water District at 702-822-8571 prior to the change in irrigation schedule.
 Local turf limitations restrict the amount of grass that can be planted.

 Public health and welfare

 Water used to abate a health or safety hazard is allowed.

 Washing personal vehicles is allowed if you use a leak-free hose with positive shut-off nozzle.

 A facility that is assigned a water budget by the District, in accordance with Chapter 2 of the Service Rules, is exempt from time of day, assigned day and watering frequency restrictions.